Virtual LGBTQIA+ Center at BHCC

 BHCC LGBTQIA+ Resources

-- Lesbian, Gay, Bisexual, Transgender, Queer/Questioning and Allies Student Union (LGBTQA) Spring 2021 virtual meetings are Wednesdays at 2pm.
+- Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Allies Student Union (LGBTQIA+).
+Fall 2022 virtual meetings on Wednesdays at 5:15 p.m.
 Contact Advisor or Director of Student Leadership and Engagement for Virtual Meeting information.

 - BHCC LGBTQIA+ Student Union Instagram

 - Gender Inclusive Restroom

 Local LGBTQIA+ Resources

 - Boston Alliance of Gay, Lesbian, Bisexual, and Transgender Youth (BAGLY): Boston’s alliance of gay, lesbian, bisexual, transgender youth focused on creating safe, healthy, and respectful environments.

 - Boston GLASS provides a continuum of services to LGBTQ+ youth of color and their allies in the Greater Boston and Greater Framingham areas.
 As a leader in LGBTQ+ youth services, we also provide education and consultation to other providers and community organizations.
 (We're using "LGBTQ+" to mean lesbian, gay, bisexual, transgender, queer, questioning, Two-Spirit, intersex, asexual, pansexual, people living with HIV, and other sexual and gender minorities.)

 - Fenway Health: For more than forty years, Fenway Health has been working to make life healthier for the people in our neighborhood, the LGBT community, people living with HIV/AIDS and the broader population.
 Fenway was founded in 1971 as part of the free clinic movement by students who believed that “health care should be a right, not a privilege.